Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: Today went well!
 I was able to clean up the code and get a good chunk of the topics page done.
 I have items disappearing/reappearing added in now.
 Next step is addressing the behemoth that is search.

+## Day 47: August 25, 2019

+**Today's Progress**: Worked on Learn application.
+Saving out current screen info in array.
+Setting current topic with clicking on a topic.

+**Thoughts**: Though I'm still trying to even grasp how search will work, I feel pretty good about the other fixes I made.
+Trying to make sure all the data is in the JS and then gets pushed to the DOM instead of just declaring in the DOM for the first time.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.